Charity sounds alarm over scam involving reusable grocery bags

 A ‘Stigma-Free Zone’ community event happens tonight (March 20) from 6 to 7:30 p.m. in the Garry Oak Room of the Fairfield Community Centre next to Sir James Douglas elementary.

-Spectrum Community School to Become the First Stigma-Free Zone School in Victoria, BC
+victoria news: Spectrum Community School to Become the First Stigma-Free Zone School in Victoria, BC

 A group of Spectrum Community School students is seeking to make the high school Vancouver Island’s first “stigma-free zone.”